The Delaunay tessellation in hyperbolic space: A brief introduction to the hyperboloid model

 \begin{example} The three possibilities for the hypersphere $S$ containing $\bx$, $\by$ and $\bz$ in $\mathbb{H}^2$ are pictured in Figure \ref{three pt circ} in the \textit{upper half-plane model} $\{z\in\mathbb{C}\,|\,\Im\,z>0\}$ (with Riemannian metric $g_z = \frac{g_E}{\Im z}$, where $g_E$ is the Euclidean metric).
 This model is a useful visual aid.
 Its geodesics are lines and semicircles perpendicular to $\mathbb{R}$; its hyperspheres are its intersections with Euclidean circles and straight lines.

 In the figure we may take $d_H(x,y)$ and $d_H(x,z)$ to be fixed, with $d_H(y,z)$ increasing from left to right.
 In each case $S$ is the intersection with $\mathbb{H}^2$ of the Euclidean circle in $\mathbb{C}$ containing $\bx$, $\by$ and $\bz$.
-On the left this circle is contained in $\mathbb{H}^2$ and so is also a hyperbolic circle, though with a different center (the red dot).
+On the left this circle is contained in $\mathbb{H}^2$ and so is also a hyperbolic circle, though with a different center (the grey dot).
 In the middle this circle is tangent to $\mathbb{R}$ and $S$ is a horosphere, the complement of the point of intersection.
-On the right, $S$ is a component of the equidistant locus to the hyperbolic geodesic pictured in red, which joins the points of intersection between $\mathbb{R}$ and the Euclidean circumcircle for $\bx$, $\by$ and $\bz$.\end{example}
+On the right, $S$ is a component of the equidistant locus to the hyperbolic geodesic pictured in grey, which joins the points of intersection between $\mathbb{R}$ and the Euclidean circumcircle for $\bx$, $\by$ and $\bz$.\end{example}

-The complementary components to hyperspheres of $\mathbb{H}^n$ are its intersections with half-spaces.
-A \textit{half-space} bounded by an $n$-dimensional affine plane $P$ of $\mathbb{R}^{n+1}$ is the closure of a component of $\mathbb{R}^{n+1} - P$.
-We say a set in $\mathbb{H}^n$ is \textit{convex} if it contains the unique geodesic arc between any two of its points.
+Each hypersphere $S = P\cap\mathbb{H}^n$ bounds two closed regions, each the intersection of $\mathbb{H}^n$ with a \textit{half-space}: the closure of a component of $\mathbb{R}^{n+1} - P$.
+Below we say a set in $\mathbb{H}^n$ is \textit{convex} if it contains the unique geodesic arc between any two of its points.